rnpbr/opennetworking-docs/docs/en/Laboratórios/Monitoramento-Zabbix/index.md

 ### **Application Example**

-This lab can be used in various academic and professional contexts.
-It is useful for simulating real-world network operation and monitoring scenarios, serving as an environment for validating configurations and testing interoperability between routing protocols and monitoring tools.
+This laboratory can be used in various academic and professional contexts.
+It is useful for simulating real-world network operation and monitoring scenarios, serving as a validation environment for configurations and interoperability tests between routing protocols and monitoring tools.

 **Possible Applications:**

 * **NOC (Network Operations Center) team training**: Replicates real situations of connectivity between routers with OSPF and monitoring via SNMP to familiarize technicians with fault detection and analysis.
 * **Performance evaluation of automatic discovery via SNMP**: Allows testing the operation of host discovery under different network and topology conditions.
 * **Validation of SNMP templates in Zabbix**: Can be used to validate or develop SNMP monitoring templates for routers in controlled environments.
 * **Teaching dynamic routing protocols**: Provides a practical learning environment for configuring and exchanging routes via OSPF in point-to-point networks.

 ---

 ## :material-tools: 3.
 Requirements

-Below are the minimum hardware and software requirements to run the lab.
+Below are the minimum hardware and software requirements for running the lab.
 Be sure to include essential tools such as **Containerlab** and **Docker**, as well as the previously created `br-lab` network.

-To learn more about these items, access:
+To learn more about these items, go to:

 - [Creating the br-lab Network](../../Ferramentas/Primeiros passos - preparando o ambiente.md)
 -  <a target="_blank" href="https://www.docker.com/get-started/">Docker Installation</a>
 -  <a target="_blank" href="https://containerlab.dev/install/">Containerlab Installation</a>
 -
-And have Zabbix previously installed.
-To learn more about Zabbix installation, access: [Zabbix Installation](../../Ferramentas/Zabbix/index.md)
+And have Zabbix previously installed, to learn more about Zabbix installation, go to: [Zabbix Installation](../../Ferramentas/Zabbix/index.md)

 ### :material-alert: Minimum Requirements Table: